devopsdays/devopsdays-web/content/events/2020-baltimore/sponsor.md

 * Discount code to share with your Community members (10% off General Admission tickets)
-* 1 Complimentary ticket to the conference (redeemable after sharing about DevOpsDays on at least one medium: social media, email, Meetup.com, etc.)
+* 1 Complementary ticket to the conference (redeemable after sharing about DevOpsDays on at least one medium: social media, email, Meetup.com, etc.)
 * Logo on shared slide, rotating during breaks
 * Logo on DevOpsDays Baltimore event website